-Climate explained 40% of the trait variation in regional species pools, corroborating the hypothesis that trait composition is primarily explained by the environment at the biogeographic scale.
-Climate also explained a substantial amount (28%) of trait variation at the scale of individual bromeliads, both directly (18%), and by modifying the response of traits to local conditions in cross-scale interactions (10%) (Supporting information).
-By contrast, local conditions of bromeliads, by themselves, explained only 6-9% of trait variation depending on the model used.
-The fact that we were able to explain trait variation with both climate and local conditions means that functional traits are not entirely determined by stochastic factors, historical contingency and phylogenetic constraints.
-Although stochastic and biogeographic factors no doubt affect trait distribution, they are not strong enough to completely overwhelm or erase the effects that climate and local conditions have on the functional traits of bromeliad macroinvertebrate communities.
-The implication is that local adaptation and/or filtering occurs in response to both local and climatic conditions, and ultimately shapes the ecological communities of bromeliad macroinvertebrates and their suite of traits.
-Table 1.
-Synthetic trait composition (CWM) explained by local conditions in the fine-grained analysis and by climatic variables in the coarse-grained analysis.
-The analysis using the local conditions uses the CWM for each bromeliad.
-This analysis is blocked within each bioclimatic zone.
-The analysis using the biogeographic climatic variables uses the CWM for the species pool for each bioclimatic zone.
+Our analyses demonstrate the importance of climate and cross-scale interactions of 441 442 climate with local conditions on the functional traits of macroinvertebrate communities.
+Climate explained 40% of the trait variation in regional species pools, corroborating the 443 hypothesis that trait composition is primarily explained by the environment at the 444 biogeographic scale.
+Climate also explained a substantial amount (28%) of trait variation 445 446 at the scale of individual bromeliads, both directly (18%), and by modifying the response of traits to local conditions in cross-scale interactions (10%) (Figure A9).
+By contrast, local 447 conditions of bromeliads, by themselves, explained only 6-9% of trait variation depending 448 on the model used.
+The fact that we were able to explain trait variation with both climate 449 450 and local conditions means that functional traits are not entirely determined by stochastic factors, historical contingency and phylogenetic constraints.
+Although stochastic and 451 biogeographic factors no doubt affect trait distribution, they are not strong enough to 452 completely overwhelm or erase the effects that climate and local conditions have on the 453 functional traits of bromeliad macroinvertebrate communities.
+The implication is that local 454 455 adaptation and/or filtering occurs in response to both local and climatic conditions, and ultimately shapes the ecological communities of bromeliad macroinvertebrates and their 456 457 suite of traits.